Planning Ahead is the Key to Managing Funeral Costs

 Funeral homes, cemeteries and other service providers expect to receive payment in full at the time of the funeral.
 With the average cost of a funeral in the U.S. exceeding $8,000, it can be a hardship if you have not planned ahead for this expenditure.
 There are several ways to manage your funeral expenses and spare loved ones the financial burden.

 The first step in managing funeral expenses is to do some advance funeral planning.
 At a minimum, you need a basic funeral plan to determine your expected funeral price.

-An easy way to prepare a funeral plan is to use our Online Funeral Planner to quickly and conveniently do it yourself.
-Our Online Funeral Planner features a simple 4-Step "Quick Plan" that you can complete in a few minutes.
-You'll find out your expected funeral cost and, most importantly, you will have completed a vital part of your life planning as well.
+An easy way to prepare a funeral plan is to use our Funeral Planner to quickly and conveniently do it yourself.
+Our Funeral Planner features a simple 4-Step “Quick Plan” that you can complete in a few minutes.
+You’ll find out your expected funeral cost and, most importantly, you will have completed a vital part of your life planning as well.

-Our Online Funeral Planner is FREE and there's NO OBLIGATION.
+Our do-it-yourself Funeral Planner is FREE and there’s NO OBLIGATION.